 Alcoholic and Toxic Liver Disease

-The liver is responsible for concentrating and metabolizing most drugs and toxins.
+The liver is the organ responsible for concentrating and metabolizing most drugs and toxins.
 Because of this function, toxic insults to the liver are common.
-In the US, drug-induced liver injury (DILI) is the most common cause of acute liver failure.
-Alcohol-related liver disease accounts for more than 12,000 deaths yearly in the United States, and alcohol abuse is the most common cause of cirrhosis.
+In the US, drug-induced liver injury is the most common cause of acute liver failure.
+Alcohol-related liver disease accounts for more than 12,000 deaths yearly in the US, and alcohol abuse is the most common cause of cirrhosis.

 Alcohol is the most frequently abused drug worldwide.
 Its major metabolite, acetaldehyde, is directly toxic to the liver.
 Abuse results in a broad spectrum of liver disease, including asymptomatic fatty liver, alcoholic hepatitis, cirrhosis, and end-stage liver failure.
 Many alcoholics become symptomatic only when severe, life-threatening liver disease is already present.

 Virtually any drug can cause some degree of hepatotoxicity, although certain drugs are more toxic than others.
 In some cases (e.g., sulfonamides), substances are directly toxic to the liver.
 In others, liver damage occurs by immune-mediated hypersensitivity.
-Some common hepatotoxic substances include acetaminophen, antibiotics (most commonly amoxicillin-clavulanate), tetracycline, aspirin, phenytoin, methyldopa, isoniazid, methotrexate (when combined with alcohol), HMG-CoA reductase inhibitors (“statins”), and valproic acid.
+Some common hepatotoxic substances include acetaminophen, antibiotics (most commonly amoxicillin-clavulanate), tetracycline, aspirin, phenytoin, methyldopa, isoniazid, methotrexate (when combined with alcohol), HMG-CoA reductase inhibitors (statins), and valproic acid.
 In high doses, vitamin A, arsenic, iron, and copper can be hepatotoxic.
 Hepatotoxicity from use of herbal and dietary supplements accounts for about 20% of all cases of drug-induced liver injury, and may be the most common serious adverse effect of herbal supplements.
-Known hepatotoxic herbs include Ayurvedic herbs, kava, pennyroyal oil, Ma-huang ( Ephedra sinica), valerian, mistletoe, comfrey, chaparral, sassafras, borage, and germander.
+Known hepatotoxic herbs causing liver injury include certain Ayurvedic herbs, black cohosh, kava, pennyroyal oil, ma huang (Ephedra sinica), valerian, mistletoe, comfrey, chaparral, sassafras, borage, and germander.
+Herb-induced liver injury is a diagnosis of exclusion as the clinical presentation is not specific and may be attributed to a variety of other conditions.

-The presentation and severity of liver disease vary widely.
+The presentation and severity of liver disease varies widely.
 Some patients remain asymptomatic despite significant liver damage, while others present with a severe, acute illness.
 Nausea, vomiting, malaise, and diaphoresis are common symptoms.
 A syndrome similar to viral hepatitis may occur, including fever, headache, jaundice, and right-upper-quadrant pain.
 Pruritus may occur if cholestasis develops.
+Abdominal distension may develop from ascites.
 Jaundice is a common presentation in people with alcoholic hepatitis.
 Hepatic encephalopathy and coagulopathies may develop in severe instances.

 Because of the liver’s regenerative ability, withdrawal of or abstinence from offending substances can sometimes result in significant reversal of liver damage, even in cases of advanced liver disease, so long as cirrhosis is not yet established.